|Tricounty Rails to Trails|

 Today we have two trails which residents and visitors to our area can use free of charge and we have begun construction on our third trail, the Five Bridges Trail which runs from Brockway to Allens Mills and someday may run all the way to Brookville and connect to the Redbank Valley Trails which connect to the Armstrong Trail.
-In the future we plan to connect all three trails with the Brockway Trail Town project.
+In the future we plan to connect all three of our trails with the Brockway Trail Town project.

 Whether you're looking for a day trip or a week long getaway, there's plenty to do so please come see us!!